DVMProject/dvmfirmware/README.md

 Please see the various Makefile's included in the project for more information.
 This project includes a few Makefiles to target different hardware.
 (All following information assumes familiarity with the standard Linux make system.)

-* Makefile - This makefile is used for building binaries to flash onto a Arduino Due device.
+* Makefile.SAM3X8_DUE - This makefile is used for building binaries to flash onto a Arduino Due device.
 * Makefile.STM32F4 - This makefile is used for targeting a generic STM32F4 device.
 * Makefile.STM32F4_POG - This makefile is used for targeting the STM32F4 device built by RepeaterBuilder (http://www.repeater-builder.com/products/stm32-dvm.html).